Private Health Insurance FAQs

 Medicare

 Medicare is Australia's public health system.
-It covers all Australian citizens and permanent residents.
+It provides free or subsidised healthcare to Australian citizens and permanent residents.
 Medicare is partly funded by a levy on taxable income.
 It covers services such as public hospital treatment and doctors' services.

 You'll often find public hospitals have long waiting lists for non-urgent operations – and you won't be able to choose the doctor you want.
 Also, Medicare doesn't cover ambulance costs.